NegativeNancy/Team_Arjan/experimentation/README.md

 Ignoring Utrecht Centraal seems to generate a higher score.
 We think this caused by the fact that Utrecht is a central point, so it has lots of critical connections.
 Eliminating Utrecht Centraal from the equation causes there to be less critical connections, and thus less chance of missing a critical connection.

 Amsterdam Centraal is less important, and thus causes a lesser increase in the score.

+## Acknowledgements

+Spaghetti plots were created with the help of [python-graph-gallery.com](https://python-graph-gallery.com/124-spaghetti-plot/).